epam/miew/docs/tutorials/url.md

 <div class="miew-container" data-miew="m=LC&m=VW&s=elem+S&mt=TR&c=UN!color:0xFFFFFF&autoRotation=-0.5&theme=light&axes=0&fps=0"></div>
 ```

-It doesn't happen automatically, you need to retrieve and transform the string to an options object.
+It does not happen automatically, you need to retrieve and transform the string to an options object.
 Then combine
 options together and pass them to the `Miew` constructor.

 ```js